Policies for entrance scholarships, awards, and medals

 - Academic program applicants: Unless a bursary specifies otherwise, must have already completed a full-time semester at TRU and attained a minimum 2.00 Undergraduate Current GPA and Cumulative GPA in their most recent semester of full-time study.
 In extenuating circumstances as determined by Student Awards, applicants may be allowed to qualify with either a minimum Current OR Cumulative GPA of 2.00 only, and may be considered in their first semester using an equivalent standing in their most recent study elsewhere.

 - Trades and Vocational program applicants: must have a satisfactory standing in their program at the time of adjudication.

 - Unless a bursary specifies otherwise, applicants must be enrolled in at least nine undergraduate credits in the semester of application, or be enrolled full-time in a trades or vocational program.
-Students approved to study at a reduced course load by StudentAid BC or Disability Services must be enrolled in at least six undergraduate credits.
+Students approved to study at a reduced course load by StudentAid BC or Accessibility Services must be enrolled in at least six undergraduate credits.

 - Bursary applicants must be Canadian citizens, Permanent Residents, or Convention Refugees (as demonstrated by a valid Social Insurance Number).

 - Emergency Bursary applicants must be current TRU students.
 Emergency Bursary funding is for students who encounter an unforeseen financial crisis resulting in a verifiable need that will have a material impact on their ability to successfully complete their semester.